jan-kasi/school-notes/notes/Gender.md

 More context, because why not:

-- Beauvoir was a feminist, phenomenologist, and existentialist among many other wonderful things
+- Beauvoir was an existenitalist, femininst, and phenomenologist among many other wonderful things
 - She challenged the philosophical tradition’s status quo
 - She challenged the patriarchal status quo
-- *The Second Sex* was the first instance where the gendered and sexed body was phenomenologically investigated
+- *The Second Sex* was the first instance where the gendered/sexed body was phenomenologically investigated

 #### Okay now the work itself, here are some key parts: